My blog posts likely contain affiliate links, including for the Amazon Associates program.

 - June is generally dry and clear, but it’s possible to experience rain, especially if you’re doing an Alaska cruise in Southeast Alaska where they get more rain than any other place in the state!

 - During July, there’s a joke that the rain always waits to start on the 4th.
 (We usually celebrate Independence Day at midnight on the 3rd since it’s the only time that’s dark enough.

-- August is peak rainy season, when most destinations see the greatest amount of liquid precipitation of the year.
-(Obviously some places receive a lot more frozen precipitation – snow! – in the winter.)
+- August is the peak rainy season when most destinations see the greatest amount of liquid precipitation of the year.
+(Obviously, some places receive a lot more frozen precipitation – snow! – in the winter.)

 My family joked growing up that the weather changes every five minutes in Alaska.
 So plan ahead: pack for rain.
 The worst thing that happens is that it sits in your suitcase for the whole trip!

 8. Alaska is Great by Sea and by Land